About

 After a stroke, an individual often requires support throughout their recovery.
 Through stroke recovery care, carers can provide extra assistance during the rehabilitation process, helping individuals regain independence where possible.

 Remember, the intention of home care is to enhance quality of life and promote as much independence as possible.
-Hence, it’s about choosing the option that will maximise comfort, fulfil requirements, and uphold the dignity of individuals while providing them with the assistance they need.
+Hence, it’s about selecting the option that will maximise comfort, fulfil requirements, and uphold the dignity of individuals while providing them with the assistance they need.

 James Bowdler